| |

 What AV systems can be hidden away.

-Written By: Kate Couch and Tony Sprando
+Written By: Tony Sprando and Tony Sprando

 Design over function is often an argued topic amongst the design community.
 We think that these things are in lieu of the other.
 That isn’t always the case.
 In many circumstances, the ability to get maximum function and purpose out of a system can in tandem blend in seamlessly with the design.
 Design with functionality is becoming more popular in the 21st century.
 With people living in less and less space, we need to maximize our design pieces so they can serve as both.
 Be that storage, organization, or just having a second purpose.
 This can go into the corporate office as well.
 It’s important to be able to maximize space when you don’t have that much and this is very plausible in most corporate workspaces.
 There’s also a lot of corporate workspaces that might need an AV system but the design is very important to their business.
 Any sort of waiting room or conference room that needs to look sleek and professional and represent the company can not have a bunch of wires and AV odds and ends sitting on a three-legged table in the corner.
 Visible AV systems aren’t always the most attractive option.
 So what is?